Last Updated: October 3, 2017

 • We process personal information on our servers, which are currently located in the United States, but in the future may also be located in other countries.
 We may process your personal information on a server located outside the country where you live.

-• If the ownership or control of all or part of our Site or services or their assets changes, we may transfer your information to the new owner.
+• If the ownership or control of all or part of our Site, services or assets changes, we may transfer your information to the new owner or affiliate.

 4. How We Protect Information

-You should always protect against unauthorized access to your password and to your computer.
+You should always protect against unauthorized access to your passwords and to your computer or other devices.
 Be sure to sign off when finished using a shared computer.
-If you share your computer or use a computer that is accessed by the general public, remember to log off and close your browser window when you have finished your session.
+If you share your computer or device or use a computer/device that is accessed by the general public, remember to log off and close your browser window when you have finished your session.
 If you have reason to believe that your interaction with us is not secure (for example, if you feel that the security of your account has been compromised), please immediately notify us of the problem.

 4.1 Breach and Breach Notification